Sainte-Adèle: History

 Mr. Potter hired the Johnny Holmes[10] Band which played on the CBC, and its star attraction Oscar Peterson [11] to perform during one summer.
 Mr. Lowell Thomas, the American radio broadcaster, broadcast shows from both the Ste.
 Adele Lodge and Mount Tremblant to his audiences in the United States, promoting the resorts as destinations for skiers.
 After Mr. Potter’s death in 1946 the hotel was sold and become known as the Montclair until it was destroyed in 1969.

 Tom Potter, who owned both the Ste.
 Adele Lodge and the Alpine Inn, Emile Cochand[12] owner of Chalet Cochand and Joe Ryan[13] a New Yorker who owned Mont Tremblant ski resort, were major players responsible for the development of the ski industry in the Laurentians.

 The first "ski resort", Chalet Cochand, was built in 1914, followed by The Alpine Inn in 1924.
 More hotels and expansions of local ski slopes followed.
 Sainte-Adèle's local newspaper, Le Journal des Pays d'en Haut, was established in 1967.
 Supporting the thriving hotel and resort business of the time, the École Hôtelières des Laurentides (Hotel School of the Laurentians) opened in 1983.

 In 1991 the railway was decommissioned and converted to a park for cyclists and skiers.
 The town has since abandoned the tourism industry in favour of residential development.
 Sony Pictures Entertainment mostly filmed Snowboard Academy here in 1995.
 Also during this era, more land was being used for condominium complexes, attracting more permanent residents to the area.

-In 2009, municipal taxes were doubled to what they were in the early 1990s to reflect the high demand for real estate that has been experienced in the municipality in recent years, and the beautiful landscape is now dotted with condos and strip malls, including the 500th Tim Hortons donut shop in Canada.
+In 2009, municipal taxes were doubled to what they were in the early 1990s to reflect the high demand for real estate that has been experienced in the municipality in recent years.